Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 - **Requirement:** Evoker's Legacy
 - **Willpower Points:** 1

-You can activate this ability on your turn to make the DASH Action a free action during that turn.
+You can activate this ability on your turn to make the dash action a free action during that turn.

 {{wide